MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 | Two-node system | Three-node system | Three-way mirror | Configured with a switch only | Witness optional for target scenario. |
 | Three-node system | N-node system | Three-way mirror | Switch only | Witness optional for target scenario. |

-When upgrading an instance from two to three nodes, the storage resiliency level is changed from a two-way mirror to a three-way mirror.
+When upgrading a system from two to three nodes, the storage resiliency level is changed from a two-way mirror to a three-way mirror.

 ### Resiliency settings